nkiyohara/mmnist-fd/README.md

-# MMNIST-FD: Fréchet Distance Calculator for Moving MNIST
+# SVG-MMNIST-FD: Fréchet Distance Calculator for Moving MNIST

 This package is a fork of [edenton/svg](https://github.com/edenton/svg) (Stochastic Video Generation with a Learned Prior), modified to provide a simple interface for calculating Fréchet distances between sets of Moving MNIST images.